ishengtsai/IntroToGenomics/lec.rst

 This page contains all the slides that I taught.

 ==========
-GSB 2019
+GSB 2020
 ==========

-1. Bioinformatics: An Introduction :download:`Download <slides/2019.09.12-Bioinformatics-Intro_v1.pdf>`
+1. Bioinformatics: An Introduction [v2020] :download:`Download <slides/2020-GSB-Intro2Bioinformatics.pdf>`
 #.
-Amplicon Seq and Metagenomics :download:`Download <slides/2019.10.15.AmpliconMetagenomics.v3.pdf>`
+24 Sep R tutorials (not updated)
 #.
-RNAseq :download:`Download <slides/2019.10.17.rnaseq.v3.pdf>`
+20 Oct Amplicon Seq and Metagenomics (not updated)
+#.
+22 Oct RNAseq (not updated)

+First assignment (dealine 12th November):
+Find a paper that has a combination of comparative, population, RNAseq or metagenomics in your field (at least 2).
+Write a protocol on how the bioinformatics part of the study was conducted (what tools, what version, input, output).
+As detailed as possible.

 =======================